 From the premise to the opening titles to the Wedding March-quoting theme song, you would be forgiven for assuming that My Husband And I dates from the mid-seventies.
-Which is why it’s something of a surprise to see it introduced by a solid gold 3D Yorkshire Television ‘chevron’ and realise that it’s actually from the mid-to-late eighties.
-But that’s honestly all that’s worth remarking on about it.
-There isn’t just a lack of jokes, there’s a lack of anything much happening at all, so much so that you’re pretty much still trying to work out what the storyline is as the closing credits roll.
+Which is why it’s something of a surprise to see it introduced by a solid gold computer generated 3D Yorkshire Television ‘chevron’ and realise that it’s actually from the mid-to-late eighties, but that’s honestly all that’s worth remarking on about it.
+There isn’t just a lack of jokes, there’s a lack of anything much happening at all, so much so that you’re pretty much still trying to work out what the storyline actually is as the closing credits roll.
 Sugden and Moore are both good in the lead roles, but are let down by having so little to work with, and by being supported by a poorly defined office full of ‘Sharons’ cackling about their boyfriends’ sexual habits and tutted at by a stern and frosty career woman.
 Which frankly makes it sound as though they are all given more to do than is actually the case.
-It’s quite common these days to hear people – including me – bemoaning the fact that ITV no longer put sitcoms on in the early evening.
-Then you remember examples like this, and kind of understand why.
+It’s quite common these days to hear people bemoaning the fact that ITV no longer put sitcoms on in the early evening.
+Then you remember the likes of My Husband And I and sort of understand why.

 Only When I Laugh: Away For Christmas (1981)

-With its hardly upbeat central characters confined to a hospital ward on a long-term basis, and boasting the dubious distinction of the single most melancholy theme song in sitcom history, Only When I Laugh doesn’t exactly sound like a laugh a minute cavalcade of sharp wit and knockabout comedy.
+With its hardly upbeat and jovial central characters confined to a hospital ward on a long-term basis, and boasting the dubious distinction of having the single most melancholy theme song in sitcom history, Only When I Laugh doesn’t exactly sound like a laugh a minute cavalcade of sharp wit and knockabout comedy.
 Yet that’s exactly what it was, hugely loved by a massive audience and clocking up an impressive twenty nine episodes between 1979 and 1982.
-One of the few actual ‘classics’ included here, and would almost certainly be more highly regarded if wasn’t for the fact that writer Eric Chappell had also previously created Rising Damp.
+One of the few actual ‘classics’ included here, and would almost certainly be more highly regarded if wasn’t for the fact that writer Eric Chappell had also previously created the unassailable Rising Damp, sadly not featured here due to rights reasons – although you can find a look at that here.